HlhDataScience/mobile-use-detection/README.md

 - Created the dvc pipeline managing system
 - Created class methods for ABC_Pipeline.
 ABC_Pipeline now is more flexible.

+## Done related to production_phase
+  - Refactored structure of the project to work with the 2 development and production phases of MLOps
+  - Created the FastAPI app
+  - Created the agnostic processor of the API framework
+  - System of dev fastapi works with agnostic implementation
+  - Infrastructure for the web app created.
+  - Created class methods and protocols for the api functions
+  - Included headers and root information
+  - Included pydantic validation through the predict, results and get_results methods
+  - Included query functionality for the small json file used as database.

 ## TODOs related to EDA_train_phase
   - ~~We need to create Hydra Config to handle yalm automatization~~
   - ~~We need to create a logging function to handle the whole program~~